Connecting with bcp

 Specifies the maximum number of syntax errors that can occur before the

-bcpoperation is cancelled.
+bcpoperation is canceled.

 Uses the native (database) data types of the data to perform the bulk-copy operation.